 Fabric Delivery & Quality: A Concern

-Optimisation Of The Cutting Room: Deprioritised
+Optimisation of the Cutting Room: Deprioritised

-If there is one department in the sewn product industry that lacks a scientific measure of its processes today, it is cutting.
-The factories often ignore the efficiency of the processes involved in cutting, as the production floor drives the cutting room, thus deprioritizing its efficiency.
+Cutting is a crucial process in apparel production, accounting for 60–70% of the total cost of basic-styled garments.
+Yet if there is one department in the sewn product industry that lacks a scientific measure of its processes, it is cutting.
+The production floor drives the cutting room — deprioritising its efficiency in the process.

 Production Floor: Far From Being Efficient